sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Stick to well-known and battle-tested algorithms, like AES for symmetric encryption, and SHA or Argon2 for hashing (different use cases).
 - If your application heavily relies on encryption at application level e.g., a distributed ledger, you might want to consider post-Quantum algorithms like Crystals Kyber (as key encapsulation mechanism or KEM) and Crystals Dilithium (as a digital signature scheme).

+# Building and testing

+## Packaging

+- Each service should be packaged, as part of its build.
+- You should choose between OCI images (e.g., Docker), native images (e.g., Graal), etc.
+- You should also tweak the runtime properties for your executable bundles.
+For JVM-based applications, this means which garbage collector to use, memory settings, GC flags, additional JVM options, etc.
+- Structure your OCI images with multi-stage builds, so that each stage can be cached if it didn't change.
+Ensure you separate runtime requirements from build-time requirements, so unnecessary things don't end up in your image.
+- Your OCI images should be reproducible, meaning that the same code version should produce identical bytes.
+This requires some configuration tuning, but also for the contained artifacts (JARs, etc.) to also be reproducible.

 ## Builds

 - Write scripts to build each service locally, without having to know the details of the build tool used by that service.